google-research/google-research/mqm_viewer/README.md

       - In addition, any text annotation fields present in the input data are copied here.
 In [Anthea's data format](https://github.com/google-research/google-research/blob/master/anthea/anthea-help.html), this would be all the fields present in the optional last column.
+  - **evaluation**: An object that has information about the evaluation used.
+    This field is typically only present in the very first data row, and is not repeated, in order to save space.
+This object may contain the following
+    fields:
+      - **template**: The name of the template used ("MQM", or "MQM-WebPage",             etc.)
+      - **config**: The configuration parameters that define the template.
+This includes "errors" and "severities".
+Some bulky fields, notably "instructions" and "description" may have been stripped out from this object.

 The "metadata" column used to be an optional "note" column, and MQM Viewer continues to support that legacy format.
 Going forward, the metadata object